Home || FAQ || Why to measure temperature and relative humidity?

-Too high relative humidity degrees will result in condensation forming on windows, walls and ceilings that are colder than the air temperature and potentially damaging building materials and causing odours in poorly ventilated spaces.
-Condensation describes when a gas condenses back into a liquid and is more often used when referring to water vapour condensing back into liquid water.
-Water condensation usually happens when water vapour cools and appears as droplets on a surface or appears as clouds or water droplets in the sky.
-The condensation process will facilitate the growth of moulds and bacteria that can cause respiratory problems and/or allergic reactions.
+Too high relative humidity degrees will result in condensation forming on windows, walls and ceilings that are colder than the air temperature and potentially damaging building materials and causing odors in poorly ventilated spaces.
+Condensation describes when a gas condenses back into a liquid and is more often used when referring to water vapor condensing back into liquid water.
+Water condensation usually happens when water vapor cools and appears as droplets on a surface or appears as clouds or water droplets in the sky.
+The condensation process will facilitate the growth of molds and bacteria that can cause respiratory problems and/or allergic reactions.
 It provides the conditions for dust mite populations to grow, which can affect asthma sufferers.

-The ratio of water vapour in the air to the maximum amount of water vapour the air can hold at a particular temperature is expressed as relative humidity (rH).
-For example, rH of 30% means that the air contains 30% of the moisture it can possibly hold at that particular temperature.
-When air can hold no more moisture at a given temperature (i.e. the rH is 100%), the air is said to be saturated.
+Relative humidity The ratio of water vapor in the air to the maximum amount of water vapor the air can hold at a particular temperature is expressed as relative humidity or rH.
+For example: 30 % rH means that the air contains 30 % of the moisture it can possibly hold at that particular temperature.
+When air can hold no more moisture at a given temperature (100 % rH), the air is said to be saturated.

 Since temperature and relative humidity are basic parameters that determine the comfort and well-being of residents, most Sentera sensors can measure these.

 Ventilation in function of temperature and relative humidity level is interesting in rooms where large fluctuations in temperature or relative humidity regularly occur, such as kitchen or bathroom.
 Also outside temperature and relative humidity are important to measure before it enters the ventilation system and the building.